YaadR/From-video-to-3D-object/README.md

 The process can be divided into 4 main consecutive stages:
 1. From video file to ordered indexed frames - OpenCV
 2. From indexed frames into valid instant-ngp NeRF input (.json) - COLMAP
+  - Provided a tool that might be helpful is a visualization of the camera position from the COLMAP output
 3. From indexed frames and COLMAP output into a NeRF-rendered scene - Instant-ngp by NVIDIA
 4. From rendered scene into 3D (.STL) object - Instant-ngp and MeshLab

 ## Installation:
 - First and foremost you need a GPU for this project that is compatible with [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).